What is the process?

 From April 2014 the law changed so it is no longer possible for a parent to make an application to the court for an order relating to children without first having attended an intake meeting (MIAM) with a trained mediator, other than in exceptional circumstances.
 The courts will no longer make contact or residence orders and instead, there will be Child Arrangement Programmes (CAP).
 We can work together with parents, privately to make their own arrangements and avoid the need for court.

 Relationship breakdown is a difficult time for all family members and the most vulnerable members of the family are the children.
-At Green Light Mediation we work with parents to create a parenting plan so that they are on the same page with issues that are important within their family which could include contact araangements, education, diet, routines, birthday's and Christmas, supporting out of school activities etc. This can be drawn up into a document at the end for both to refer to.
+At Green Light Mediation we work with parents to create a parenting plan so that they are on the same page with issues that are important within their family which could include contact arrangements, education, diet, routines, birthdays and Christmas, supporting out of school activities etc. This can be drawn up into a document at the end for both to refer to.

 The evidence is that divorce does not necessarily damage children, it is parental conflict.